 Antacids may be aluminum, magnesium, or calcium based.
 Calcium-based antacids (usually calcium carbonate), unlike other antacids, stimulate the release of gastrin from the stomach and duodenum.
 Gastrin is the hormone that is primarily responsible for the stimulation of acid secretion by the stomach.
 Therefore, the secretion of acid rebounds after the direct acid-neutralizing effect of the calcium carbonate is exhausted.
 The rebound is due to the release of gastrin, which results in an overproduction of acid.
 Theoretically at least, this increased acid is not good for GERD.

 Aluminum-containing antacids have a tendency to cause constipation, while magnesium-containing antacids tend to cause diarrhea.
-If diarrhea or constipation becomes a problem, it may be necessary to switch antacids or alternately use antacids containing aluminum and magnesium.
+If diarrhea or constipation becomes a problem, it may be necessary to switch antacids, or alternatively, use antacids containing both aluminum and magnesium.

 Although antacids can neutralize acid, they do so for only a short period of time.
 For substantial neutralization of acid throughout the day, antacids would need to be given frequently, at least every hour.

 The first medication developed for more effective and convenient treatment of acid-related diseases, including GERD, was a histamine antagonist, specifically cimetidine (Tagamet).
 Histamine is an important chemical because it stimulates acid production by the stomach.
 Released within the wall of the stomach, histamine attaches to receptors (binders) on the stomach's acid-producing cells and stimulates the cells to produce acid.
 Histamine antagonists work by blocking the receptor for histamine and thereby preventing histamine from stimulating the acid-producing cells.
 (Histamine antagonists are referred to as H2 antagonists because the specific receptor they block is the histamine type 2 receptor.)